Virtual-only events for fall 2020 & winter 2021

 Explore what Ut Prosim and leadership mean to you

 VT Engage offers a variety of ways to get engaged in local, regional, and global communities.
-Whether you want to serve a couple hours on a Campus Kitchen shift, spend a half day or day with us on a Get on the Bus trip, develop your leadership capacities on one of our student teams, or go on an adventure for three weeks in Peru, we have something for you.
-All undergraduate and graduate students of any major are welcome to sign up for our trips.
+All undergraduate and graduate students of any major are welcome to sign up for our experiences.

-These trips are immersive experiences that explore community issues in our region and throughout the eastern United States during weekends as well as fall, winter, and spring breaks.
+These immersive experiences explore community issues on weekends as well as during fall, winter, and spring breaks.

-Combat hunger and food waste by redistributing unserved and unsold food from on-campus dining centers to local nonprofits.
+Increase food access and reduce food waste by redirecting unserved food from VT dining centers to hunger relief agencies.

-These trips are a combination of service, learning, and cultural immersion in the Dominican Republic, Peru, & Puerto Rico.
+These trips are a combination of service, learning, and cultural immersion.

 These grants are awarded to current undergraduate or graduate students to help fund an innovative, community-driven project.